ices-tools-dev/FisheriesAdvice/README.md

 * Challenges:
 * Workload:
 * Format/presentation notes/suggestions:
-* Status: Graphs are similar to fig YY, with other data.
-Should be finished soon.
+* Status: Finished, uploaded to SharePoint & Github.

 Figure 6.
 Stock trends of F/Fmsy and total landings volumes removed in relation to Fmsy status, separated by demersal and pelagic stocks within the Celtic Seas ecoregion, 1990-2013.
 Currently only contains the stocks available in the ICES standard graphs database of 2014 advice.